BitcoinDesign/Guide/guide/designing-products/accessibility.md

 #### Vision

-Full or partial blindness, color blindness and other visual disabilities.
-Three million people in the US alone have vision impairment and one million people are blind ([source](https://www.afb.org/research-and-initiatives/statistics)).
+This includes full or partial blindness, color blindness, and other visual disabilities.
+Three million people in the US alone have vision impairment, and one million people are blind ([source](https://www.afb.org/research-and-initiatives/statistics)).
 See how a [blind person uses an iPhone](https://youtu.be/fjdcKioHb5w).

 #### Physical